 To be honest, we've had our suspicions regarding multipurpose SPF products for a while now.
 SPF-enriched versions of our favorite moisturizers, foundations, concealers, and lip balms?
 How cool!
 How brilliant!
 How perfect for our multitasker-loving selves!
 Except, of course, studies now say they may not be so brilliant after all.
 The gist: These two-in-one alternatives aren't nearly as effective at protecting our skin as we've been lead to think.

 "Although moisturizer with SPF does provide sun protection, our research suggests that it's not on the same level as sunscreen.
-We would not recommend it as a like-for-like replacement for your sun protection needs," states Dr. Kevin Hamill, a lecturer in cell and molecular biology, one of the lead researchers in the case.
+We would not recommend it as a like-for-like replacement for your sun protection needs," states Dr. Kevin Hamill, a lecturer in cell and molecular biology, and one of the lead researchers in the case.

 And Matthew Gass of the British Association of Dermatologists agrees.
 “Unfortunately, moisturizer with SPF just doesn't perform particularly well in real-world situations compared to sunscreen.
 Although it may say SPF 30 on the box, this study is just further evidence that lab testing conditions for these products don't reflect how they are used."
 In other words, a lab session isn't necessarily accounting for the fact that we're not slapping on our day cream with the same vigor we might our sunscreen.

 So while you most definitely can continue to use your multitasking moisturizer (it can't hurt, after all), to gain a significant enough amount of protection, it needs to be paired with a strict sunscreen potion as well.
 Fear not.
 We've rounded up eight of Byrdie HQ's forever go-to sunscreen formulas.
-Keep scrolling for all of our favorites!
+Check out all of our favorites!